CCE Country Profile

 II) Climate change and public access to information

 In its 3rd National Communication (2019), the Cook Islands reports that poor access to information is one of the barriers the country faces in its mitigation efforts.
-While the country works towardsto increase public access to information on climate change, they recognize that this requires investments into technology.
+While the country works towards increasing public access to information on climate change, it recognizes that this requires investments in technology.
 As a result, they are taking a multi-sectoral approach to improve their Information and Communication Technology (ICT) infrastructure in a quest to enhance public access to information on climate change.

 III) Climate change and public participation